sympa-community/gpldoc/man/sympa_config.5.md

 ### `domains_blocklist`

-Prevent people to subscribe to a list with adresses using these domains
+Prevent people to subscribe to a list with addresses using these domains

 - Format: